 This is a course in the Membership Spiral going across 3 days of RLI.
 Prior courses include My Club & Beyond, Engaging Members, Attracting Members, Rotary & Ethics.
 Leadership and Service have separate spirals.

 - 1) What is "club communications"?
 Who?
 What?
 When?
 Where?
-Why?

-- 2) How would you organize and develop a good speech, report, or introduction at a club meeting?
+Why? - 2) How would you organize and develop a good speech, report, or introduction at a club meeting? - 3) Rotary leaders find themselves communicating to a in a variety of ways.
+What are some of the different types of communication and situations in which they might be appropriate.

-- 3) What does a target audience want to hear from a communicator at:

-- a) a graduation;

-- b) A toast at a wedding;

-- c) A shareholders' meeting;

-- d) The presentation of an award?

 "Rotary's greatest strength will always be the individual Rotarian.
-No other organization has such powerful human resources."
+No other organization has such powerful human resources "

-Past RI President Glen W. Kinross
+Past RI President Glen W. Kinross President's Message THE ROTARIAN, July 1997

-- President's Message

-The Rotarian, July 1997

-- 4) It is important to match the type of communication to the situation.
-In this fast moving world: - a) What communication tools are available? - b) Match type of communication with common situations in your club.
+4) It is important to match the type of communication to the situation.
+In this fastmoving world:

-- 5) What new technology could be used to expand your Rotary club's communication efficacy? - 6) What barriers or problems exist to effective communication in your club?
+- a) What communication tools are available to you as club leader? - b) Match type of communication with common situations in your club including some of the examples above. - 5) What new technology could be used to expand your Rotary club's communication efficacy? - 6) What barriers or problems exist to effective communication in your club?